fluetke/RotaTable/README.md

 # RotaTable
-Turntable for 3D scanning using either, photogrammetry, videoscanning/kinectscanning or the david sls 3D scanner
+Turntable for 3D scanning using either photogrammetry, videoscanning/kinectscanning or the david 3D scanner in both SLS and motor scan mode